mist64/geos/README.md

 ## Customization

-`inc/equ.inc` contains lots of compile time options.
+`config.inc` contains lots of compile time options.
 Most of them have not been tested recently.

 ## Source Tree